By Linda Shaddy

 Legs and Feet

 On the front of the leg, start clipping from the bottom, right above the coronet band, with an upward motion.
 You will go with the hair grain and blend it in.
-On clip2the back of the leg and on the fetlocks, clip against the hair grain, to the ankles, then blend it in.
+On the back of the leg and on the fetlocks, clip against the hair grain, to the ankles, then blend it in.
 If you have a dark foot, stop trimming at the ankle.
 If the horse has a white sock, take your clippers all the way up to where the color starts.
 Don’t use white spray or chalk.
 If you strip these white legs, they will be very pretty.
 You always want to take all the white hair off.
 It will help get rid of any yellow or grass stains.
 For a foot that has lacing (roaning of dark and white hair), blend from the dark hair to the white.

 Don’t blacken chestnuts on the leg.
 You can remove them.
 Soften them with baby oil or mineral oil, then take hold of them and peel them off.
 For the extra skin (toe) at the end of the fetlock, remove it by twisting, or you can cut it off.